Maduro government 'occupies' Venezuela electronics chain

 Maduro, who accuses rich businessmen and right-wing political foes backed by Washington of waging an economic "war" against him, said the occupation of Daka was simply the "tip of the iceberg" in a nationwide drive against speculators.

-Illustrating that point, Maduro said government communications experts were blocking a clutch of websites that publish the illegal black-market price of the dollar.
-"They're going off the air!" he exclaimed, to applause from supporters.

-Minutes after his announcement, however, some of the sites could still be seen by a Reuters reporter in Venezuela.
+At Daka's flagship store in Caracas, soldiers organized hundreds of people into queues, making lists before calling them in one-by-one.
+Rangel had waited overnight, with various relatives, and was hoping to find a cheap TV.

-Maduro's move against Daka, after weeks of warnings of a pre-Christmas push against private businesses to keep prices down, recalled the sweeping and often theatrical takeovers during the 14-year government of his predecessor, Hugo Chavez.
+Maduro's measure, after weeks of warnings of a pre-Christmas push against private businesses to keep prices down, recalled the sweeping and often theatrical takeovers during the 14-year government of his predecessor, Hugo Chavez.

-The late president frequently took the nation by surprise announcing expropriations on live TV.
-He used soldiers to secure oil fields, power stations, supermarkets and other targets while nationalizing large swathes of Venezuela's economy.

 But Maduro, who took over in April after Chavez's death from cancer, has stopped short of any more of the outright nationalizations that characterized his mentor's rule.

-Economic officials were fanning across Venezuela on Saturday, entering Daka and other privately-owned shops to check prices in a pre-Christmas offensive by the government.
+Economic officials were fanning across Venezuela on Saturday, entering other shops to check prices in a pre-Christmas offensive by the government.

-At Daka's flagship store in Caracas, soldiers organized hundreds of people into queues, making lists before calling them in one-by-one.
-Rangel had waited overnight with various relatives and was hoping to find a cheap TV.

 Critics say Venezuela's runaway inflation - the annual rate is now 54 percent, the highest since Chavez came to power in 1999 - is due to economic mismanagement and the failure of socialist policies rather than unscrupulous retailers.